 As much as we discovered we don’t love spending hours waiting in one spot for a bird to appear, encountering unique species like the condor in their natural habitat is mesmerizing.

 After our adventure in nature, we made our way to the Cotopaxi Province to stay at Hacienda el Porvenir.
 At nearly 12,000 feet above sea level, the working ranch sits on the slopes of Rumiñahui volcano and provides sweeping views of the Avenue of the Volcanoes.

 Day 6 – Explore Avenue of the Volcanoes

 Day 6 was a first for us – a horseback ride through the Avenue of the Volcanoes.
 With the help of the chagras (Ecuadorian cowboys) from Hacienda el Porvenir, wee suited up in chaps and ponchos and made our way out into the foothills.
 We rode for several hours, entranced by the landscape from the whipping tall grasses to the peaks of the volcanoes surrounding us, including Cotopaxi, the world’s highest active volcano.

 The afternoon meant it was time to return to Quito and another night at La Casona de la Ronda while we prepared for our upcoming flight to one of the most unique places in the world – the Galapagos Islands!

-- Day 13 – Before boarding our flight to Quito, we visited Los Gemelos, twin sinkholes surrounded by forest.
-Once back in Quito, we spent a final night at La Casona de la Ronda.
+The next day, before boarding our flight to Quito, we visited Los Gemelos–twin sinkholes surrounded by forest.
+Once back in Quito, we spent a final night at La Casona de la Ronda before returning home.